SMVRT Legal blog

 • Which clauses survive termination (e.g., confidentiality, IP ownership, payments due)?

-7. Dispute Resolution & Governing Law
+7. Dispute Resolution and Governing Law

 • Mediation: Informal process before escalation